 Go to faculty office hours.
 See your class syllabi for locations

 Resources Centers provide a variety of testing services to assist students as

 they pursue their academic goals.
 COMPASS testing and other placement exams can

 Order books or supplies for class

-Check out a library book
+Get help on your research or check out a library book

 Libraries offer electronic, database, and print media to support the scholarly

 work of students, faculty, and staff as well as individual and group library

 and information literacy instruction.